KhangLTM/Userlist/README.md

 **Why I choose VUE 3 ?**

 * In Vue 3, the way to create components was changed, with the introduction of Composition API.
-It allows you to divide the parts of the component to separate files, to then be re-used.
+It allows us to divide the parts of the component to separate files, to then be re-used , make code readable and easy to maintain .

 **And Why Tailwind CSS ?**